The Dude (Devin the Dude album)

 The Dude is the debut solo studio album by American rapper Devin the Dude.
-It was released on June 16, 1998 via Rap-A-Lot Records.
-Production was handled mostly by Michael "Domo" Poye, alongside several other record producers including Joe Bythewood, N.O.
+It was released on June 16, 1998, via Rap-A-Lot Records.
+The production was handled mostly by Michael "Domo" Poye, alongside several other record producers including Joe Bythewood, N.O.
 Joe, Mr. Lee and Tone Capone.
 It features guest appearances from K.B., K-Dee, Scarface, Odd Squad, DMG and Spice 1 among others.
 The title of the album was a reference to the song The Dude by Quincy Jones.
 The album peaked at number 177 on the Billboard 200 in the United States.